$\Xi NN$ three-baryon force from SU(3) chiral effective field theory: A femtoscopic study: Introduction

+Recently, a femtoscopic analysis of the deuteron--$\Xi^-$ correlation function was performed in Ref.~\cite{PhysRevC.103.065205}, where direct deuteron production was found to dominate over production via final-state interaction in heavy-ion collisions, although the $\Xi NN$ 3BF was not considered there.
+In comparison, the effects of three-nucleon forces on femtoscopic observables was suggested to be small in the proton--deuteron case~\cite{PhysRevX.14.031051}, where the Urbana IX three-nucleon force~\cite{PhysRevC.56.1720} was used in combination with the Argonne $V18$ two-nucleon force~\cite{PhysRevC.51.38}.
+However, the situation may differ for hyperonic 3BFs.
+In particular, a recent study~\cite{PhysRevC.110.054004} showed that phenomenological $\Lambda NN$ 3BFs significantly reduce the $pp\Lambda$ correlation function.
+Although such analyses are model-dependent, they clearly demonstrate the possible impact of hyperonic 3BFs.
+This motivates us to examine whether similar effects arise from the $\Xi NN$ 3BF in the deuteron–$\Xi^-$ correlation function.

-In this study, we derive for the first time the $\Xi NN$ 3BF based on SU(3) chiral EFT.
-Then, applying the decuplet saturation approximation (DSA)~\cite{PETSCHAUER2017347}, which reduces the number of low-energy constants (LECs) involved in three-baryon potentials, we study the effect of the $\Xi NN$ 3BF on the deuteron--$\Xi^-$ correlation function.
+In this study, we derive the $\Xi NN$ 3BF based on SU(3) chiral EFT.
+To assess its physical relevance, we apply the decuplet saturation approximation (DSA)~\cite{PETSCHAUER2017347}, which reduces the number of low-energy constants (LECs) involved in the three-baryon potentials.
+We then explore the effect of the $\Xi NN$ 3BF on the deuteron–$\Xi^-$ correlation function by modeling their scattering as an effective two-body problem, where the $\Xi NN$ 3BF is incorporated into the potential between the deuteron and $\Xi^-$.

-This paper is organized as follows.
-In Sect.~\ref{sec:form}, we formulate the general expression of the $\Xi NN$ 3BF as potentials in momentum space.
-We also give formulae necessary for implementing the potentials in the calculations of the correlation function.
-In Sect.~\ref{sec:res}, we demonstrate how the $\Xi NN$ 3BF affects the correlation function.
+This paper is organized as follows: In Sec.~\ref{sec:form}, we formulate the general expression of the $\Xi NN$ 3BF as potentials in momentum space.
+We also give formulas necessary for implementing the potentials in the calculations of the correlation function.
+In Sec.~\ref{sec:res}, we demonstrate how the $\Xi NN$ 3BF affects the correlation function.
 Section~\ref{sec:summary} is devoted to the summary and perspectives of this work.

 \begin{widetext}